rapid7/lecli/README.md

 **Note**

-A dummy config file will be created in config directory during installation.
-You should edit this file with your API keys after the installation is complete.
+If there is no lecli configuration file, a dummy config file will be created in config directory at first use of any lecli command.
+You should edit the file in the provided path on your shell with your API keys and other configurations after this first use.

 Depending on your operating system the Lecli config can be located at the following paths: